stellio-hub/stellio-context-broker/API_Quick_Guide.md

 - a subscription must have a notification containing the parameters that allow to convey the details of a notification (details in the following example)
 - a subscription may have other attributes: name, description, entities, q (query), geoQ (geo query) ...

-For instance, subscription_to_beeHive.jsonld under the samples directory, represents the NGSI-LD payload of a Subscription to the previous BeeHive Entity that sends a notification when the temperature exceeds 40.
+For instance, subscription_to_beehive.jsonld under the samples directory, represents the NGSI-LD payload of a Subscription to the previous BeeHive Entity that sends a notification when the temperature exceeds 40.

 Note: The `endpoint.info` field contains optional information that may be needed when contacting the notification endpoint, the key/value pairs are added in the header of the HTTP POST request.
 For instance this could be Authorization headers in case of HTTP binding of the API.